By: Gene Walden, Senior Finance Editor December 20, 2018

 A traditional IRA is a retirement savings account that allows you to potentially reduce your taxes in the current tax year and build your retirement savings tax-deferred until you withdraw it after you retire.

 When you contribute to a traditional IRA, every qualified IRA investment dollar you add to your account may reduce your taxable income by the same amount.
-If you contribute the maximum amount, which is $5,500 for those under 50 and $6,500 for those 50 and over for the current tax years, you may be able to reduce your taxable income by that same $5,500.1
+If you contribute the maximum amount, which is $5,500 for those under 50 and $6,500 for those 50 and over for 2018 and $6,000 for under 50 and $7,000 for 50 and over for 2019, you may be able to reduce your taxable income by that same amount.1

 For example, if you’re in the 25% tax bracket, which is the average all-in tax rate for single wage-earners,2 a $5,500 contribution could save you about $1,375 a year in taxes.

-Note that your deduction may be limited due to your income and other factors.
+Note that your deduction may be limited due to your income and other factors, including you or your spouse’s ability to participate in an employer sponsored retirement plan such as a 401(k).
 See details on deductions and contribution limits.

 By contributing every year to your IRA, you may accumulate a substantial nest egg by the time you retire.
 For example, let’s say you contribute $5,500 a year to an IRA and invest the money in a mutual fund that earns an average annual return of 7%, which is roughly equivalent to the average annual return of 10-year U.S. Treasury bonds over the past 50 years.3